Welcome to Keyingham & Holderness in East Yorkshire.

 The Prime Meridian (Greenich Meridian) passes through Holderness 7 km to the east of the village of Keyingham.

 The land of Holderness is very fertile consisting of boulder clay left by the last Ice Age and alluvium on the Humber flood plain.
-Much of this land bordering the Humber is reclaimed; indeed one small village is known as "Sunk Island."
+Much of this land bordering the Humber is reclaimed; indeed one small village is known as "Sunk Island.
+There is an interesting publication giving a brief overview of the geological and early social history of Holderness available here.

-In the last few years the Environment Agency has breached the sea-defences in a number of places along the north bank of the Humber to allow regular, controlled flooding, and create inter-tidal zones to compensate for loss of marshland habitats to new developments elsewhere in the region.
+In the last few years the Environment Agency has breached the sea-defences in a number of places along the north bank of the Humber to allow regular, controlled flooding, and create inter-tidal zones to compensate for loss of marshland habitats to new developments on the south bank of the Humber.
+The most recent one of these between Patrington Outstrays (Welwick Saltmarsh) and Skeffling is in its final stages, and gives easy access for bird-watchers and the general public to the newly managed area bounding the estuary.
+Similar examples of older tidal defense "realignment" may be found at Paull Holme on the estuary, and Kilnsea on the coast.

 Two other claims to fame, or otherwise, for Holderness are that it used to be claimed that there were more pigs than people, and that its coastline is being eroded at one of the fastest rates in Europe (1.8-2.0 m per year on average).